Jose Mourinho prepares for Aston Villa game despite Covid-19 outbreak at Villa Park

-Tottenham boss Jose Mourinho is preparing for his side's Premier League game at Aston Villa on Wednesday to go ahead.
+Tottenham head coach Jose Mourinho is preparing for his side's Premier League game at Aston Villa on Wednesday to go ahead.

 The match is understood to be in doubt after a mass outbreak of coronavirus at Villa, with 10 first-team players struck down with the virus.